Protect Your Workplace Against Chemical Hazards

 Know more about chemical hazards, the definition, types, and examples.
 Discover how businesses can implement control measures to reduce employee exposure to hazardous chemicals.

-A chemical hazard is any substance that can potentially cause physical and health hazards to people or result in harm to the environment due to its chemical properties.
-It can also be defined as the actual risk associated with specific chemicals, such as skin burns, long-term negative impacts on health, lasting environmental damage, fires, or even explosions.
+Chemical hazards are any substance that can cause adverse physical and health effects to people or result in harm to the environment due to its chemical properties.
+A chemical hazard can also be defined as the actual risk associated with specific chemicals, such as skin burns, long-term negative impacts on health, lasting environmental damage, fires, or even explosions.

-According to Safe Work Australia and the Hazard Communication Standard (HCS) of the Occupational Safety and Health Administration (OSHA), it is important that employees are aware of the risks and hazards associated with their daily work.
+According to Safe Work Australia and the Hazard Communication Standard (HCS) of the Occupational Safety and Health Administration (OSHA), employees must be are aware of the risks and hazards associated with their daily work.
 Hazard recognition also reduces the chance of exposure to hazardous chemicals and the injuries they can bring.

 Although there are several types of chemical hazards that have been generally identified, the following are the chemicals commonly found in the workplace: